tushar09/AnyVideoDownloader/README.md

 # Any Video Downloader

-A library for android which can download any video from internet specially from any tube including all availabe quality like 240P, 360P, 480P, 720P 1080P and so on.
-It uses jsoup and webview behuind the sceen.
+**Any Video Downloader** is a library for android which can download any video from internet specially from any tube including all availabe quality like 240P, 360P, 480P, 720P 1080P and so on.
+It uses **Jsoup** and **webview** behind the scene.
 This library also comes with pre-defined proguard rules.
 ## Installation

 Add it in your root build.gradle at the end of repositories: